Euro Commercial Paper and Certificates of Deposit

 • Providing a platform for dialogue and the sharing of ideas between market stakeholders

-• Developing and supporting market standards and best practices
+• Developing and supporting market standards and best practicesmakers

-• Promoting the best interests of the market with regulators, policy makers, and other key stakeholders
+• Promoting the best interests of the market with regulators, policy , and

 Here, you will find ICMA ECP Committee contributions to consultations and various other published documents.